TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

     - Now that we know what library is used, can we find out what the endpoint is?
     - Yes.
 Chances are, there is only one endpoint, and this would be hardcoded and stored in static memory.
 - Let’s look at some strings!
-    - Ghidra has a “Defined Strings” tool for browsing strings…
+    - Ghidra has a “Defined Strings” tool for browsing strings...
-    - But I prefer using the simple `strings` command along with `grep`:
+    - But I ended up using the `strings` command along with `grep`:

         ```bash
         strings cryptor-exe | grep -Ev '^_Z.*' # Filter out most C++ symbols.
 (Manually leaf through the rest.)